 Hello, my name is Charlotte Milne and I am a writer just beginning the tricky website stuff.
 Welcome anyway, and if you get lost on my site, please be patient, sympathetic and helpful, because I am lost too, even though it is virtually empty.

-This first novel, Dolphin Days, is a contemporary romance set in Greece—where we built a house 25 years ago—, London and Scotland.
+My first novel, Dolphin Days, is a contemporary romance set in Greece—where we built a house 26 years ago—, London and Scotland.
 My three favourite places.
 I now live with my patient, supportive husband in a retirement village near Southampton, about half way between our son and daughter and seven grandchildren and no longer have to garden two acres or try to keep an Elizabethan farmhouse from disintegrating around our ears.

 Dolphin Days was published in December 2017 on Amazon.
 Both Kindle and in print.
 Miracles can happen.